hwchen/hashmap-c3/README.md

 # Hashmap for c3.

-I've taken the general idea of the zig hashmap:
+I've taken the general idea of the [zig hashmap](https://github.com/ziglang/zig/pull/5999), which has similarities to google's swiss tables:
 - open address, linear probing
 - metadata array, where each metadata is a char with 1 bit `used` and 7 bits `fingerprint`.
 This should allow a higher load factor, but I have not rigorously tested this.

-The c3 std hashmap is chained; there are pros and cons using open addressing vs. chaining, you should choose according to your workload.
+The c3 std hashmap is chained; there are pros and cons using open addressing vs. chaining, you should choose according to your workload and your own benchmarks.

 Performance is slightly slower than the zig hashmap.
 (Tried zig's one-allocation strategy, was not able to make it perform well in C3).